cjdbarlow/bedside-notebook/management/resp/olv.md

 		* Surgical resection will involve the proximal left main bronchus
 		* Aberrant anatomy precludes use of a left-sided DLT
 * Measured in French gauge
-In general; 41-39Fr is appropriate for males, and 37Fr for females.
+	* In general; 41-39Fr is appropriate for males, and 37Fr for females.
+	* Depth of DLT insertion: 12cm + 0.1cm/10cm of patient height

 Pros of DLTs: